Mahindra United FC: Formation and journey

 The club was founded in 1962 as the "Mahindra & Mahindra Allied Sports Club" under the patronage of Mahindra Group.
-Being predominantly a corporate sporting entity, they secured admission into Bombay's Harwood League in 1964 and won their first title in 1970.
+They secured admission into Bombay's Harwood League in 1964 and won their first title in 1970.
 Players like renowned goalkeeper E.N.
 Sudhir appeared with the club at that time.
 The club later lifted its first knock-out tournament, Bandodkar Gold Trophy in 1980.
 The club later became Durand Cup champion in 1998, under coaching of legendary football manager Syed Shahid Hakim, and went on to clinch the title again in 2001–02.

 In leagues of Mumbai

 Since their inception, Mahindra became a member of Western India Football Association (WIFA) and later in 1983, became affiliated with Mumbai District Football Association (formerly BDFA).
 They participated in later editions of Bombay Harwood League alongside Maharashtra Football League, and won the Harwood League four times in 1970, 1982, 1984 and 1985.

 Mahindra later participated in W.I.F.A.
 Super Division from 1990 to 1999 and clinched WIFA title in 1995.

 They later participated in MDFA Elite Division and lifted trophies consecutively from 2000 to 2004 and 2006 to 2009.